Current Funding Priorities

 Thank you for your interest in the Dangberg Home Ranch Historic Park.
 The park is operated by the Friends of Dangberg Home Ranch, a 501(c)(3) non-profit and Nevada corporation, in cooperation with Douglas County.
-The Friends is dedicated to the preservation and operation of the Dangberg park, and donations may be tax-deductible.
+The organization’s mission is to protect and share the resources of the Dangberg Home Ranch Historic Park, to promote understanding of Carson Valley’s agricultural history, and to provide arts and cultural opportunities as a public park.

 This is what you can make happen with a grant of $1,000 to $10,000:

 1. Staffing Seed Money.
-Funding to pay part-time seasonal employees is needed, with opportunities in various areas including event coordination, museum curation, and educational programs.
-Lasting from May-August with flexible scheduling, these positions will be excellent opportunities for college students seeking experience, or retirees sharing theirs.
-One responsibility of each position will be to identify grant opportunities specific to their responsibilities, and assist in preparing grant applications.
-The resulting team will work closely with volunteers and report to the park’s curator, who coordinates all aspects of park operations.
+Funding to pay part-time seasonal employees is needed, with opportunities in various areas, particularly museum collection management and educational programs.
+These positions are excellent opportunities for college students seeking experience, or retirees sharing theirs.
+Each position will be responsible for identifying grant opportunities specific to their responsibilities, and assist in preparing grant applications.
+The resulting team will work closely with volunteers and report to the Park’s curator, who coordinates all aspects of operations.